 As well as reducing CO2 pollution, e-bikes and scooters lessen noise pollution levels in urban areas as they’re a much quieter mode of transport than cars or buses.

 There are also benefits for the rider themselves.
 Riding an e-scooter or bike might seem like an easy option, but it takes work for the rider to keep balanced, making it a slightly healthier choice than a traditional vehicle.

 Trials have so far proved that e-scooters and e-bikes are a popular choice – but they have also shown that there are a few problems.
 Near-misses with people riding in pedestrianised areas and riders experiencing nasty falls have thrown up issues with the safety of this new mode of transport.

 Inexperienced riders pose a danger to both themselves and to others, and with other road users not yet used to the presence of e-bikes and scooters, riding them on roads can be hazardous.

 If you’re considering an e-scooter or e-bike fleet, it’s vital that you have a risk assessment strategy in place to cover all bases.
-Currently, these fleets are limited to the on-going trials across the UK, or to use on private land – but once the current trials close, it’s hoped that micro mobility fleets will be widespread throughout the UK.
+Currently, these fleets are limited to the on-going trials across Australia, or to private use – but once the current trials close, it’s hoped that micro mobility fleets will be widespread throughout the country.